 Direct sow seeds 2 inches apart and later thin to 6-12 inches apart.
 Sow seeds ½ inch deep.

-When growing for seed, increase spacing to 19 inches between plants in rows 36 inches apart, or to 24 inches on center.
+When growing for seed, increase spacing to 19 inches between plants in rows 36 inches apart, or to 24 inches on center in the second year.
 Staking plants is recommended.
+Swiss chard is the same species as beets.
+When growing for seed, these two plants can cross-pollinate and therefore must be isolated from one another in their second year.

 Downy mildew can be a problem for Swiss chard when grown close together as baby greens.
 Birds also enjoy the leaves, but protecting new seedlings under row covers can deter them.